Henry Nehrling: Florida

-Prior to his retirement, Nehrling had become interested in Florida and bought land in Gotha in 1884, and maintained a garden there, naming it Palm Cottage Gardens.
-At Palm Cottage Nehrling experimented with over three thousand species of plants, trees, shrubs and vines.
+Prior to his retirement, Nehrling became interested in Florida and bought land in Gotha in 1884, and maintained a garden there, naming it Palm Cottage Gardens.
+At Palm Cottage, Nehrling experimented with over three thousand species of plants, trees, shrubs, and vines.
 Three hundred of those became staples in the landscape of Florida.
 After a freeze in 1917 killed most of his plants, he relocated to Naples, Florida and started a new garden there.
 Nehrling named his second garden, H. Nehrling's Tropical Garden and Arboretum.
 At Naples Nehrling carried on his work, he grew, hybridized, and popularized many exotic plants for the general public.
 Caladiums, palms, bamboo and Hippeastrums (the latter commonly and erroneously referred to as 'amaryllis') were all introduced to the United States by way of his Palm Cottage Gardens.
 He established a strong friendship with Theodore Luqueer Mead of nearby Oviedo, Florida and they collaborated on many plant experiments.

-Nehrling died on November 22, 1929, and was laid to rest in the Gotha Cemetery.
+Nehrling died at his home in Gotha on November 22, 1929, and was laid to rest in the Gotha Cemetery.
 His Naples garden was preserved as the Jungle Larry's Caribbean Gardens, now the Naples Zoo.

-In 2009, The Henry Nehrling Society, purchased Nehrling's home and gardens in Gotha.
+In 2009, the Henry Nehrling Society purchased Nehrling's home and gardens in Gotha.